piuccio/html-to-json-data/README.md

 The selectors inside `definitions` are scoped inside `selector`.

 For instance `group('li', { title: text('h3') })` returns an array of objects with `title` extracted from `li h3`.

+If you need to filter out some elements from the list but the CSS selector in not powerful enough you can use `group('table tr', {}).slice(1, -1)`.

+`slice` works exactly like [`Array.prototype.slice`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice).